eike-welk/mobile_map_downloader/src/README.rst

 Mobile Map Downloader
 #####################

-Mobile Map Downloader is a command line program to download maps from the Internet and install them on mobile devices, such as smart phones.
+**Mobile Map Downloader** is a command line program to download maps from the Internet and install them on mobile devices, such as smart phones.

 The program is intended to run on a (personal) computer, that has a fast and cheap Internet connection, and a large hard disk.
-The downloaded maps are also stored on the personal computer.
+The downloaded maps are stored on the personal computer.
+Only the maps that are used for the current activity need to be installed on the mobile device.
+When different maps are required for an other activity they can be quickly installed from the personal computer's hard disk, without lengthy downloads.

 The software is currently in **beta state**.
 It can be productively used by adventurous people, or semi experts.
 Expect it to lack some functionality, to